What is the full form of ATM

 Biometric ATM: Biometric ATM is used in Brazil.
 As the name suggests, the user is required to scan his or her fingers at these ATMs before withdrawing money.

 World's Highest ATM: It is installed in Nathu-La mainly for army personnel.
 Its height is 14,300 feet above sea level and is operated by the Union Bank of India.

 ATM Machine and ATM

-Let's see the image of ATM machine.
+Let's see the image of an ATM.

-Let's see the image of ATM card.
+Let's see the image of the ATM card.

 What to watch out for regarding ATM fees

 Both your bank and the bank that owns the ATM may charge fees if you use one that is not in your bank's network or not owned by it.
 The RBI has given banks permission to impose interchange fees of 17 rupees (₹17) for each financial transaction and 6 rupees (₹6) for non-financial transactions at all centres beginning on August 1, 2022.
 Banks charge service fees for ATMs in order to cover the escalating expenses of ATM installation and maintenance.

 Only utilising ATMs in your bank's network and getting cash back when you make purchases at a grocery store or another business are two ways to avoid paying ATM fees.